custom-components/ble_monitor/info.md

  - HHCCJCY01
  (MiFlora, broadcasts temperature, moisture, illuminance, conductivity, 1 reading per minute, no battery info with firmware v3.2.1)

- *The amount of actually received data is highly dependent on the reception conditions (like distance and electromagnetic ambiance), readings numbers are indicated for good RSSI about -70dBm (Received Signal Strength Indicator)...*
+ *The amount of actually received data is highly dependent on the reception conditions (like distance and electromagnetic ambiance), readings numbers are indicated for good RSSI (Received Signal Strength Indicator) of about -70dBm till -75dBm.*

 ## HOW TO INSTALL
 **1. Install bluez-hcidump (not needed on HASSio):**